Protector of Aborigines: Protectors of Aborigines

 Protectors of Aborigines around Australia included the following:

 New South Wales, FCT/ACT and Jervis Bay

+The non-government NSW Aborigines Protection Association was established in February 1880, which ran a number of mission stations with the support of the government.

-On 29 December 1880, George Thornton was appointed the first NSW Protector of Aborigines.
+On 29 December 1880, George Thornton was appointed the first NSW Protector of Aborigines, after agitation for such an appointment by the Protection Association.
 Measures similar to those overseen by chief protectors in other states had previously occurred, usually being organised by either the Chief Secretary (Premier)'s department, or by the police.